near/NEPs/specs/Standards/NonFungibleToken/Metadata.md

 }
 ```

-Then a new field is needed on NFT contract:
+Then a new function is needed on the NFT contract:

 ```ts
 function nft_metadata(): NFTMetadata {}
 ```

-And a new attribute must be added to each `Token` struct:
+And a new attribute must be added to each `Token` struct returned:

 ```diff
  type Token = {